 A most interesting feature of Mt Canobolas biodiversity is the unfolding discovery of many endemic species.
 At least twelve species are found in the wild within the SCA and immediate surrounds, and nowhere else in the world.
 These species depend entirely on the SCA for their survival.

-At least ten species are considered to be endemic to the Canobolas volcanic complex.
-These include four plant species, Prostanthera gilesii, Eucalyptus canobolensis, Paraprasophyllum canobolense and a Bulbine sp. [currently in the process of being described and named].
-Four lichens, Gyalideopsis halocarpa, Sarcogyne sekikaica, Megalaria montana and Xanthoparmelia metastrigosa are endemic to the SCA, as is Cephalofovea pavimenta, the Mt Canobolas Velvet Worm and an unnamed Planarian Worm.
-Other taxa, including shrubs in the genera Asterolasia, Melichrus and Phebalium, still under study, are likely also to be endemics, along with several unnamed insects.
+At least 12 species are considered to be endemic to the Canobolas volcanic complex.
+These include five plant species, Prostanthera gilesii, Eucalyptus canobolensis, Paraprasophyllum canobolense, Caladenia boweri and a Bulbine species [currently in the process of being described and named].
+Four lichens, Gyalideopsis halocarpa, Sarcogyne sekikaica, Megalaria montana and Xanthoparmelia metastrigosa are endemic to the SCA, as is Cephalofovea pavimenta, the Mt Canobolas Velvet Worm.
+Other taxa, including shrubs in the genera Asterolasia and Phebalium still under study, are likely also to be endemics, along with several unnamed insects.

-Two of the endemic plants E. canobolensis and P. gilesii are listed as threatened and one endemic lichen is part of the Endangered Mt Canobolas Xanthoparmelia Lichen Community.
+Two of the endemic plants E. canobolensis and P. gilesii are listed as threatened and the endemic lichens are part of the Endangered Mt Canobolas Xanthoparmelia Lichen Community.
 It is highly likely that the remaining non-listed endemic species would also qualify for threatened status if they were to be nominated.